siteriaitaliana/3POB/README.md

 3POB
 ====

-3POB - test task
+3POB - Test task

 * Installation instructions on MacOsX:
 1. sudo easy_install pip
 2. pip install lettuce
+3. pip install lettuce_webdriver
-3. pip install selenium
+4. pip install selenium

-* Technologies used:

-* Usage instructions:
+5. pip install nose

+6. git clone git@github.com:siteriaitaliana/3POB.git 3pob

+Finally, to run the tests:
+7. cd 3pob/tests && lettuce

+* How to run the tests:

+* Logging, report faciities:
+1. For every failed test a screenshot is taken in the tests/out folder
+2. A complete log file is generated in the tests/out folder

 * Improvement suggestions:
 1. Switch the test framework from lettuce to behave, for these reasons http://packages.python.org/behave/comparison.html